alisaifee/flask-limiter/doc/source/index.rst

-This strategy is the most effective in terms of not allowing bursts to by-pass the rate limit as the window for each limit is not fixed at the start and end of each time unit (i.e. 10/second for a moving window means 5 in the last 1000 milliseconds).
+This strategy is the most effective in terms of not allowing bursts to by-pass the rate limit as the window for each limit is not fixed at the start and end of each time unit (i.e. N/second for a moving window means N in the last 1000 milliseconds).
 There is however a higher memory cost associated with this strategy as it requires ``N`` items to be maintained in memory per resource and rate limit.